sainavaneet/ACTfranka/README.md

-# ACTFranka: Action chunk trandformer on franka robot
+# ACTFranka: Action chunk transformer on franka robot

 **Welcome to the ACTFranka repository, designed for the Franka robot.
 This guide covers both simulated and real-world environment setups, and includes utilities for environment setup, training, and inference.**